 Reaching zero deaths requires the implementation of a Safe System approach, which was founded on the principles that humans make mistakes and that human bodies have limited ability to tolerate crash impacts.
-At the core of the Safe System approach is an acknowledgement that road users will inevitably make mistakes, and that those mistakes can lead to crashes, but should never lead to death.
+In a Safe System, those mistakes should never lead to death.
 Applying the Safe System approach involves anticipating human mistakes by designing and managing road infrastructure to keep the risk of a mistake low; and when a mistake leads to a crash, the impact on the human body doesn’t result in a fatality or serious injury.
 Road design and management should encourage safe speeds and manipulate appropriate crash angles to reduce injury severity.

 There are six principles that form the basis of the Safe System approach: deaths and injuries are unacceptable, humans make mistakes, humans are vulnerable, responsibility is shared, safety is proactive, and redundancy is crucial.

 Making a commitment to zero traffic deaths means addressing all aspects of safety through the following five Safe System elements that, together, create a holistic approach with layers of protection for road users: safe road users, safe vehicles, safe speeds, safe roads, and post-crash care.

-The Safe System approach also requires a supporting safety culture that places safety first and foremost in road system investment decisions.
-A zero deaths vision requires a change-a shift in culture both within transportation agencies and other organizations, as well as within communities.
-Everyone must accept that fatalities and serious injuries are unacceptable and preventable.
+The Safe System approach requires a supporting safety culture that places safety first and foremost in road system investment decisions.
+To achieve our zero deaths vision, everyone must accept that fatalities and serious injuries are unacceptable and preventable.

 Learn more about Safe System from the following materials: